tmjns/Meow/README.md

 > Note: Since I'm using the ESP32 Multicast DNS library, you might get some trouble using this website on mobile devices.

 #### API token:
-You need to create a custom Slack app integration in order to generate the necessary API token.
+You need to create a custom Slack app integration to generate the necessary API token.
 Check out the link below:
 ```
 https://yourworkspace.slack.com/apps/A0F7YS25R-bots
 ```

 #### Slack User-ID:
-The simplest way to find your specific User-ID is to follow these simple steps:
+The simplest way to find out your specific User-ID is to follow these steps:
 ```
 https://moshfeu.medium.com/how-to-find-my-member-id-in-slack-workspace-d4bba942e38c
 ```

 ## Troubleshooting: